Priyanshu07190/SmartCop/README.md

 > A modern, intelligent police management system built with React, TypeScript, and Supabase.
 Streamline FIR management, evidence handling, and police operations with a beautiful, responsive interface.

-## 📸 Screenshots

-*Add screenshots of your application here to showcase the UI*

 ## ✨ Features

 - 📝 **FIR Management** - Create, edit, and manage First Information Reports